odemeniuk/gogram/README.md

 clone or download repository > unpack it

-go first to InstagramEngagement > InstagramEngagementBackend
+go first to backend

 open .env and add your instagram username and password

 run it with ```go run main.go```

-go back and enter to folder instagram-engagement-frontend
+go back and enter to folder frontend

 run first
 ```npm install```